Red Light Research 2026

 1) Think in bands

-Rather than obsessing over small differences, it is often more realistic to think in red ranges and near infrared ranges, then consider how those ranges fit the target depth and routine you have in mind.
+Rather than obsessing over small differences, it's often more realistic to think in red ranges and near-infrared ranges, then consider how those ranges fit the target depth and routine you have in mind.

 2) Match the session to the target